hmontero1205/Qpp/README.md

 Walkthrough
 -----------
 Start up a local server (via `rails s`) or visit the heroku deployment.
 Here's a walkthrough of the features we currently support.
+If deploying locally, please run all migrations (via `rails db:migrate`).

 1. As a TA, you must register with the service in order to create new OH event.
    Start by registering and logging in.